Bobby Jack Fowler: Other murders

 On May 3, 1992, around 1:00 a.m., Sheila Swanson, 19, and Melissa Sanders, 17, were last seen making a call from a payphone near the Beverly Beach State Park where they had been camping.
 Their bodies were later discovered on October 10, 1992, by hunters in a wooded area near Eddyville, Oregon.

 Arrest and investigation

-On June 28, 1995, Fowler was arrested following an incident which involved a woman jumping out of a window in the Newport Oregon Tides Inn Motel with a rope still tied to her ankle.
-She survived the attack and reported her tale to the local police.
+On June 28, 1995, Fowler was arrested following an incident in Newport, Oregon, which involved a woman jumping out of a second floor window at the Tides Inn Motel with a rope still tied to her ankle.
+She survived the attack and reported the incident to the local police.

 On January 8, 1996, Fowler was convicted of kidnapping in the first degree, attempted rape in the first degree, sexual abuse in the first degree, coercion, assault in the fourth degree, and menacing.
 He was sentenced to 195 months (16 years, 3 months) with the possibility of parole.

 On September 25, 2012, the Royal Canadian Mounted Police and Lincoln County District Attorney Rob Bovett named Bobby Jack Fowler as a suspect in three of the E-Pana murders.
 His supposed DNA was found on the body of Colleen MacMillen, one of the presumed victims.